-To manage your on-going code development on your active AEM along with the code refactoring tasks as part of your transition journey, we recommended you schedule a code freeze period until you have completed restructuring your Maven project to be compatible with AEM as a Cloud Service.
+To manage your on-going code development on your active AEM along with the code refactoring tasks as part of your transition journey, Adobe recommends that you schedule a code freeze period until you have completed restructuring your Maven project to be compatible with AEM as a Cloud Service.

 Once the project restructuring is done, you can resume new code development based on this new structure.
 This reduces Cloud Manager pipeline failures during code deployment and testing.

 The Content Transfer and Code Refactor tasks do not have to be done sequentially.
 These tasks can be done independent of each other.
 However, the correct project structure is required to ensure that the content successfully renders in your Cloud Service environment.